-All CPS managed schools are subject to this policy, including, but not limited to, neighborhood schools, magnet schools, selective enrollment schools, contract schools, district managed Options Schools, and schools with non-traditional grade structures.
-CPS charter schools are subject to the performance standards set out in this policy by and through the accountability provisions in their charter contract with the Board, and charter school stakeholders shall annually receive the same information about charter school performance against district standards of practice as those in non-charter school communities.
+All CPS managed schools are subject to this policy, including, but not limited to, neighborhood schools, magnet schools, selective enrollment schools, contract schools, district-managed Options Schools, and schools with non-traditional grade structures.
+CPS charter schools and contract schools are subject to the performance standards set out in this policy by and through the accountability provisions in their charter contract agreement with the Board, and. eCharter and contract school stakeholders shall annually receive the same information about charter and contract school performance against district standards of practice as those in non-charter / contract school communities, once this policy is fully implemented.
 The district shall separately propose a revised Charter School Academic Accountability Policy that articulates how the below standards will be applied to charter governance issues such as charter contract renewal, revocation, and extension.
+The extent to which the below standards shall apply to charter and contract school governance issues such as renewal, revocation, and modification will be addressed in each individual charter school's Accountability Plan incorporated into their agreements.